mnederlof/stairlight/README.md

 1. adjust gpio ports and prefered colors in variables.py
 1. install scripts
 1. add check.sh to crontab
-1. walk down the stairs
+1. walk down the stairs (or up if you are coding in the basement)

 ### Software Requirements:
 + python 2.7